-Provides an opportunity for students to learn and apply in daily life practical principles of interpersonal communication.
-Emphasis on personal, situational and cultural influences and interaction.
-Designed to assist students in improving their own interpersonal communication skills.
-Attention given to human perception, interpersonal dynamics, listening, conflict management, verbal and nonverbal symbol systems.
+This course provides an opportunity for students to learn and apply in daily life practical principles of interpersonal communication.
+The emphasis is on personal, situational and cultural influences and interaction.
+It is designed to assist students in improving their own interpersonal communication skills.
+Attention is given to human perception, interpersonal dynamics, listening, conflict management, verbal and nonverbal symbol systems.